Septimania: Gothia in Carolingian times

+In the 11th and 12th centuries, Septimania was home to an important Jewish exegetical school, which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages in medieval France.
+Jews had settled in Narbonne from about the 5th century CE, with a community that numbered about 2,000 people in the 12th century.
+At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its Jewish scholars.
+One source, Abraham ibn Daud of Toledo, gives them an importance similar to the Jewish exilarchs of Babylon.
+Furthermore, the Jewish community of Narbonne was home to the Benveniste and Kalonymos, two wealthy families of Sephardic Jewish scholars and noblemen established in medieval France, Germany, Spain, and other countries in Southern Europe.
+In the 12th and 13th centuries, the community went through a series of ups and downs before settling into extended decline.

 Septimania became known as Gothia after the reign of Charlemagne.
-It retained these two names while it was ruled by the counts of Toulouse during early part of the Middle Ages, but other names became regionally more prominent such as, Roussillon, Conflent, Razès or Foix, and the name Gothia (along with the older name Septimania) faded away during the 10th century, as the region fractured into smaller feudal entities, which sometimes retained Carolingian titles, but lost their Carolingian character, as the culture of Septimania evolved into the culture of Languedoc.
+It retained these two names while it was ruled by the counts of Toulouse during early part of the Middle Ages, but other names became regionally more prominent such as, Roussillon, Conflent, Razès, or Foix, and the name Gothia (along with the older name Septimania) faded away during the 10th century, as the region fractured into smaller feudal entities, which sometimes retained Carolingian titles, but lost their Carolingian character, as the culture of Septimania evolved into the culture of Languedoc.
 This fragmentation in small feudal entities and the resulting fading and the gradual shifting of the name Gothia are the most probable origins of the ancient geographical area known as Gathalania or Cathalania which has reached our days as the present region of Catalonia.

-The name was used because the area was populated by a higher concentration of Goths than in surrounding regions.
-The rulers of this area, when joined with several counties, were titled the Marquesses of Gothia (and, also, the Dukes of Septimania).
+The more common name Gothia was used because the area was populated by a higher concentration of Goths than in surrounding regions.
+The rulers of this area, when joined with several counties, were titled as marquesses of Gothia and dukes of Septimania.